ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 necessary to create certain objects.
 Don't forget to call :meth:`session.commit` once you have issued your create statements to commit your changes.

-As an example, let's look at creating a few entities on a project.
+As an example, let's look at populating a project with a few entities.

 Old API::